EvAvKein/Distillogue/README.md

 ## Status

-This project is no longer in development: Shelved indefinitely, due to various shifts in priorities.
+This project is no longer in development: Shelved indefinitely, after coming up with a more worthwhile project (both for my portfolio and as a product), [Dialplan](https://github.com/EvAvKein/Dialplan).

-See [the Contributing section](#contributing) if you'd like to revive it!
+See the [Contributing](#contributing) section if you'd like to revive this project!

 ---